 Ideally, you want to know who your subject matter experts are and let them do a lot of the talking on your platform.
 When they start engaging, others who want to learn from them will too.
 Social learning is how 20% of learning takes place, and it helps cement best practices and replicate success internally.

 Content that is up-to-date and consistent with your organization’s brand, best practices, and messaging will keep your workforce polished.
-You do not want your customers having 50 different experiences with your brand.
-You want their experiences to be positive and similar in nature, which comes about through training that is streamlined.
+You do not want your customers to have 50 different experiences with your brand.
+You want their experiences to be positive and similar, which comes about through training that is streamlined.

 If there are cemented best practices, you will always be able to predict your customers’ experience, which you want to be entirely in control of.
 When training content is out-of-date or sends misinformation, you risk having to conduct damage control and you risk what’s most valuable: your customer’s experience and satisfaction.

 When it comes to reaching multiple audiences, similar to TV, channels should be different.
 Every job contributes something unique to the business, so while messaging should be streamlined, content should be personalized to each learner’s role.

 Training and Development has undergone a technological awakening where personalizing content really is as simple as it’s ever been.
 With technology like artificial intelligence that only gets better with time, it automates the process of pushing the right training to the right people at the right time.
 This is your ideal state.
 By providing the most relevant content to your workforce, and satisfying their training needs, they’ll be more engaged and likely to tune in.

 According to research from IBM, an increase in skill levels linked to business value can result in $70,000 in annual savings and a 10% increase in productivity when teams are well trained.